sudoalgorithm/hello-tekton/tutorial/script.md

     * `cluster`: Type the name of the OpenShift cluster that you created.

-    * `clusterURL`: Type the URL of the Openshift cluster that you saved when you copied the OpenShift login command.

-    * `clusterToken`: Copy and paste the token that you saved when you copied the OpenShift login command.
-(You can make this a **Secure Property** if you would like to hide the token)

     * `clusterNamespace`: Type the namespace in your cluster where the app will be deployed.
 The default is prod.

     * `clusterRegion`: Type the region where your OpenShift cluster is located.
 The default is us-south.